corihuela05/EcommenceProject2/README.md

 b. 'add more info as we go here''add more info as we go here'
 c. 'add more info as we go here'

-##Sign In Info
+## Sign In Info
 Sellers:
  email: admin@admin.com
- password: admin
+ password: admin1
 Buyer:
  email: buyer@buyer.com
- password: buyer
+ password: buyer1
 Nonprofit:
  email: nonprofit@nonprofit.com
  password: nonprofit